Amakyu/Amakyu/README.md

 ## Objective

-I have a passion for cybersecurity, and I am now eager to start in this field.
+I have a passion for cybersecurity and technology, and I am now eager to start in this field.

 ## Skills